CopilotKit/vnext-with-pydantic/README.md

 - `agent.py` - The Pydantic AI agent definition.
 - `server.py` - Starlette app that serves `/api` and the static frontend.
 - `frontend/app/page.tsx` - Sets up CopilotKit and connects to the backend.
-- `frontend/app/WildCardRender.tsx` - Shows tool calls in a nice UI.

 ## Want to Modify?

 - Add more tools: Just add more `@agent.tool` decorated functions in `agent.py`
-- Add custom tool renderers: Define them with `defineToolCallRender` and add to the `renderToolCalls` prop in `app/page.tsx`
+- Add custom tool renderers: Define them with `defineToolCallRender` and add to the `renderToolCalls` prop in `frontend/app/page.tsx`
 - Customize the UI ...